 It’s normal to get nervous before a psychedelic trip, especially if it’s your first time taking these substances.
 Under the influence of these drugs, you won’t be able to control your thoughts and predict what will happen for a good few hours, and the prospect of this can be very daunting.

 In addition to the more boring, practical things you’ll need if you’re tripping outside (see checklist at the end of the article), remember that a trip can be a fully immersive creative experience.
-I always bring a journal, and I get excited about my ideas that come up.
+I always bring a journal, and I get excited about the ideas that come up.
 I feel like I am catching falling stars and secrets to the universe through my pen.
 My sister’s boyfriend curated an incredible trip we did in Wales during the summer and brought paints and wooden blocks as canvases for us.
 Here’s the one I did, and it is still one of my favorite paintings:

 Is it a woman in a fancy dress and scarf?
 Is it a woman’s face?
 Is it a question mark?
 Is it Ireland?